Volpi Cup for Best Actor

+History

 The festival was officially competitive for the first time in 1934.
 The acting award was named Grande medaglia d'oro dell'Associazione Nazionale Fascista dello Spettacolo per il migliore attore (Great Gold Medal of the National Fascist Association for Entertainment for the Best Actor).
 After a four-year hiatus caused by the war, the festival was once again competitive in 1947.
 The acting award in the immediate post-war period was named Premio Internazionale per il migliore attore (International Award for the Best Actor).
 The festival was again competitive in 1980 but the acting awards given by the competition jury were not reinstated until 1983: the prizes were no longer called Coppa Volpi (Volpi Cup) but were simply referred to as Premio per il migliore attore (Best Actor Award).
 The winners did not receive cup-shaped awards but were instead given rectangular plaques.
 In 1988, for the first time in 20 years, the most recognizable prizes of the festival were re-established.
 The two acting award was officially named Coppa Volpi per la migliore interpretazione maschile (Volpi Cup for the Best Actor).